Nuitka/Nuitka/Developer_Manual.rst

 Goals/Allowances to the task
 ----------------------------

-1. Goal: Must not ourselves use any pre-existing C/C++ language file headers, only generate declarations in generated C code ourselves.
+1. Goal: Must not directly use any pre-existing C/C++ language file headers, only generate declarations in generated C code ourselves.
 We would rather write or use tools that turn an existing a C header to some ``ctypes`` declarations if it needs to be, but not mix and use declarations from